simplesamlphp/simplesamlphp-module-oidc/UPGRADE.md

 # Version 4 to 5

+## New features
+- TODO key rollover
+- TODO move away from SSP database as store; move to custom store interface
+- TODO implement store for different entities?: i.e. client data can use RDB like mysql, whilst short term data like tokens can utilize faster stores like memcache, redis...

 ## Major impact changes
 - PHP version requirement was bumped to v8.1
 - TODO (currently dev-simplesamlphp-2.1) SimpleSAMLphp version requirement fixed to v2.1.*